Edvard Beneš

-Edvard Beneš ([ˈɛdvard ˈbɛnɛʃ]; 28 May 1884 – 3 September 1948) was a Czech politician and statesman who served as the president of Czechoslovakia from 1935 to 1938, and again from 1945 to 1948.
-He also led the Czechoslovak government-in-exile 1939 to 1945 during World War II.
+Edvard Beneš ([ˈɛdvard ˈbɛnɛʃ]; 28 May 1884 – 3 September 1948) was a Czech politician and statesman who served as the president of Czechoslovakia from 1935 to 1938, and again from 1939 to 1948.
+During the first six years of his second stint, he led the Czechoslovak government-in-exile during World War II.

 As president, Beneš faced two major crises, which both resulted in his resignation.
-His first resignation came after the Munich Agreement and subsequent German occupation of Czechoslovakia in 1938, which brought his government into exile in the United Kingdom.
-The second came about with the 1948 Communist coup, which created the Czechoslovak Socialist Republic.
+His first resignation came after the Munich Agreement and subsequent German occupation of Czechoslovakia in 1938, which resulted in his government's exile in the United Kingdom.
+The second came about with the 1948 Communist coup, which created a Communist regime in Czechoslovakia.
 Before his time as president, Beneš was also the first foreign affairs minister (1918–1935) and the fourth prime minister (1921–1922) of Czechoslovakia.
-A member of the Czech National Social Party, he was known as a skilled diplomat.
+The de facto leader of the Czech National Social Party, he was known as a skilled diplomat.